EDDYMENS/coding-terms-markdown/terms/compiler.md

 **NB:** There is also another type of program that is capable of this called the [interpreter](interpreter.md),  the main difference being what they output.

 Compilers take your instructions and build them into a program much like most of the apps you have on your computer or phone, whereas the interpreter just executes the instructions line by line hence it outputs no app-like programs you can double click to run.
-You will always have to have an interpreter to run the intructions.
+You will always have to have an interpreter to run the instructions.

 ## Use cases and Examples
 Many practical [programming languages](programming-language.md) out there have either a compiler or interpreter, sometimes both but the complexities of programming languages make it very rare.

 Depending on the needs of some software, compilers are best suited for some and interpreters for others.
-For example because compiled programs are usually a lot faster, they are more suitable for the development where speed is citical when the program is running.
+For example, because compiled programs are usually a lot faster, they are more suitable for the development where speed is critical when the program is running.

 Most of these can be installed like you will any program on your computer, and as long as you understand how to use it and know the syntax of the programming language it's built for, you can begin creating software others can use.